Whackd/whackd-counter/README.md

 @snowkidind

+## Tips on running the tests

+- copy and modify .env.example to a file called .env
+- node install
+- to run the tests, use the commands below from the project directory

 ## Test 1 - normal operation

   In this test normal operation is proven accurate because the only contract calls